edrlab/members/content/members/BoinIT.md

 crossroads:
 services:
 tags: [""]
-categories: ["Public Library”, “Technology Provider"]
+categories: ["Public Library", "Technology Provider"]
 summary: "We Produce accessible e-books for people with visual impairments and develop related solutions for implementation in public libraries."
 press:
 active: true